shenapse/doc-templates/templates/03_Component_Level_Architecture.md

 ### Example

-> The `Optimizer` submodule is dynamically selected at runtime through a registry mechanism.
+> The optimization submodule is dynamically selected at runtime through a registry mechanism.
-> Developers can add new pathfinding strategies (e.g., `DynamicAStar`, `Dijkstra`) implementing the same interface without altering other modules.
+> Developers can add new pathfinding strategies (e.g., dynamic heuristic search, constrained shortest-path solver) that implement the shared interface without altering other modules.
 > This design supports algorithmic experimentation and subsystem evolution with minimal code coupling.

 ---